openvswitch/ovs/Documentation/intro/install/general.rst

   - Clang 3.4 or later.

-  - MSVC 2013.
-Refer to :doc:`windows` for additional Windows build instructions.

   While OVS may be compatible with other compilers, optimal support for atomic operations may be missing, making OVS very slow (see ``lib/ovs-atomic.h``).